ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ### How to Find Audio

 You can simply find audio in the CORE Content and look through the many sound types and genres.
 You can also use the search field to look for something specific.
-It"s always good to listen and try out different sounds since many sounds could have many uses other than what they are labeled as.
+It's always good to listen and try out different sounds since many sounds could have many uses other than what they are labeled as.

 ### How to Play Audio